HaPijamot: Seasons

-The 1st season of the show debuted on 1 July 2003 and included 23 episodes.
+The 1st season of the show debuted on July 6, 2003, and included 23 episodes which were broadcast 6 days a week.
 The season ended in a special episode called "My Favorite Episode".
-Because the show attracted a large number of viewers, The Kids Channel decided to order another two seasons, which were written and filmed together.
-The 2nd season debuted on 28 March 2004 and included 19 episodes.
+Since the show has attracted a large number of viewers, The Children's Channel decided to order another two seasons, which were written and filmed together.
+Starting from the second season, episodes were broadcast 5 days a week.
+The 2nd season debuted on March 28, 2004, and included 19 episodes.
 That season ended with a special episode called "The Gold Pyjamas".
-The 3rd season of the show premiered on 1 July 2004 and included 20 episodes.
+The 3rd season of the show premiered on July 1, 2004, and included 20 episodes.
 The season ended with two special episodes, a documentary episode called "Only The Truth" and a trivia contest about the third season called "This That or That This".
-After the third season ended, The Kids Channel decided to stop the series, because Alona Tal had left for the US, and the trio filmed a new show on The Music Channel.
+After the third season ended, The Children's Channel decided to stop the series, because Alona Tal had left for the US, and the trio filmed a new show on The Music Channel.

-A year later, The Kids Channel decided to film a new season in response to high VOD viewing numbers.
+A year later, The Children's Channel decided to film a new season in response to high VOD viewing numbers.
 Alona Tal stayed in the US (but guest starred in five episodes), and the production team picked Yamit Sol to effectively replace her.
 Yuval Segal, who played Ilan's cousin in three episodes in season two, joined the main cast.
-This season debuted on 13 August 2006 and included 25 episodes.
+This season debuted on August 13, 2006, and included 25 episodes.

-In December 2007 The Kids Channel ordered another season.
+In December 2007 The Children's Channel ordered another season.
 Dana Frider joined the cast for Yuval Segal (who went to study acting in New York), and Yamit Sol was absent in many episodes due to her psychology studies.
 Eli Keren Asaf was absent in many episodes too (she was drafted to the army).
 The season was the longest to date, with 36 episodes.
-It debuted on 1 September 2008.
+It debuted on September 1, 2008.

-Several months later, The Kids Channel ordered two more seasons.
+Several months later, The Children's Channel ordered two more seasons.
 They were written between January and March 2010.
-The 6th season began to air on 1 September 2010.
+The 6th season began to air on September 1, 2010.
 These seasons include 25 episodes each.
 Yuval Segal returned to the main cast.
-The 7th season aired on 1 September 2011 and included 25 episodes, that season ended on 9 October 2011.
+The 7th season aired on September 1, 2011, and included 25 episodes, that season ended on October 9, 2011.

 HaPijamot was renewed for two more seasons.
-The 8th season aired on 19 May 2013.
-The 9th season aired on 4 January 2015.
+The 8th season aired on May 19, 2013.
+The 9th season aired on January 4, 2015.